Review: A Season with the Patagonia Danner Wading Boots

 The Idea behind the new Patagonia Danner Wading Boots

-Wading Boots are one of the crucial components when you spend a lot of time at the water.
+Wading boots are one of the crucial components when you spend a lot of time at the water.
 Ideally they need to fit and feel like great hiking boots.
 On top of it they have to perform well under water in terms of grip and stability.

 That’s what Patagonia’s founder, Yvon Chouinard who is a passionate fly fisherman himself, had in mind when the company decided to rework the entire line of Patagonia fly fishing boots.
 He gathered feedback from designers, ambassadors and guides.
 Then the company set a few key criteria that the new line of wading boots had to meet.